curlydesigner/site/_posts/2023-06-31-p_wb-accessibility.md

 #### NOT ACCESSIBLE EXAMPLES

-I notice that some mobile games have very small touch tourget and actions that placed too close to each other.
+I've noticed that many strategy mobile games have very small touch targets and actions that are placed too close to each other.

+Remember!
-Remmember! **Don't** create actions and icons that are too small or too close to each other.
+**Don't** create actions and icons that are too small or too close to each other.

-The distance and spacing between targets depend on the designed area but should take into consideration the largest finger size to prevent accidental touch.
+The distance and spacing between targets depend on the designed area, and the largest finger size should be considered to prevent accidental touch.
-By using smaller icons consider more spacing to prevent accidental touch Elements that needs to touch each other needs to take into consideration the surrounding touch area Elements have to be placed within the safety-marked area
+By using smaller icons, consider more spacing to prevent accidental touch Elements that need to touch each other need to take into consideration the surrounding touch area Elements have to be placed within the safety-marked area.

 ![dont](assets/posts/2023-06-31-p_wb-4x/G_tilemap_dont1.png "dont")
 ###### Not accessible example; don't create actions and icons that are too small or too close to each other.